 Teaching in the AI Landscape

-The pedagogical implications of generative AI continue to evolve as these tools and technologies develop, and as instructors and students learn more about them.
+The pedagogical implications of AI continue to evolve as these tools and technologies develop, and as instructors and students learn more about them.
 Informing our pedagogical decisions are a host of considerations related to the opportunities—and risks—of AI tools for promoting student learning, equity of access to various tools, legal and privacy issues, and more.
 Join the Chicago Center for Teaching and Learning (CCTL), Academic Technology Solutions (ATS), and the Library for a series of conversations and presentations over a day and a half as we take stock of the current pedagogical landscape as shaped by AI.

-2025 Institute - Wednesday, Sept.
+Wednesday, Sept.
 10 - Thursday, Sept.
-11
+11, 2025 | Regenstein 122

 Register Here